srackham/drake/README.md

       alias drake="deno -A Drakefile.ts"

-- Use shell quoting and escapes to pass command-line variable values containing spaces or special characters e.g. `"title=Foo & bar"`.
+- Use shell quoting and escapes to pass Drake command-line variable values that contain spaces or special characters e.g. `"title=Foo & bar"`.

 - Don't forget to use `await` when calling `async` functions.

 - Task path name prerequisites can be glob wildcards.

-- Path names can refer to any file type (not just regular files).
+- Task name and prerequisite file paths can refer to any file type (not just regular files).

 - The Drake `sh` API can be used to run multiple shell commands asynchronously.
 The following example starts two shell commands then